School Choice – A Parent’s Guide to Choosing the Best Learning Environment for Their Children

 Many parents have become increasingly concerned about subjects that are being taught in public schools.
 One option is for parents to attend their local school board meetings and voice their concerns.
 This can be a long process, but as a tax-paying citizen, you have the right to attend meetings and ask questions.
 Contact your local school board to learn when meetings are being held and the procedure for asking questions.

 Another option is to research your homeschooling or private school options.
 If you are considering a private online high school, you can contact the school and request a course catalog and review the syllabus of each course.
-You can also be frank about your concerns of subject matter to make sure the school meets your expectations and is a good fit for your child.
+You can also be frank about your concerns about the subject matter being taught to make sure the school meets your expectations and is a good fit for your child.

 Written by: Ellen Ray, Principal, and parent of Alina, a 2009 Whitmore School graduate